Which Streaming Service Is Best for You?

 Cost: $6.99/month or $69.99/year

 What You Get: Simply put, pretty much the entire Disney archives, plus the best of Pixar, Marvel, Star Wars and National Geographic, plus new series from all those studios and entities.
 Also, every episode of The Simpsons.
-The only downside is that you’re pretty much going to be living in a PG or PG-13 world — although the Disney-owned Hulu (see below) should make up for that.
+The only downside is that you’re pretty much going to be living in a PG or PG-13 world — although the Disney-owned Hulu (see above) should make up for that.

 PROPRIETARY SERVICES FROM EXISTING NETWORKS